facebook/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/infer-compile-hooks-with-multiple-params.expect.md

 // @compilationMode(infer)
 import { useNoAlias } from "shared-runtime";

-// This should be compiled by Forget function useFoo(value1, value2) {
+// This should be compiled by Compiler function useFoo(value1, value2) {
   return {
     value: useNoAlias(value1 + value2),